EpicHigh/user-generator-app-redux/README.md

 ## Deployment

-This project was deployed, Pleases visit this [link](https://epichigh.github.io/user-generator-app-redux/).
+This project was deployed, Please visit this [link](https://epichigh.github.io/user-generator-app-redux/).

 ## Built With